Skip to main content

 General Collection Guidelines

-The Geography Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Geography research at WVU focuses on geographic information science (GIS), globalization and development, and natural resources and environment.
 This research includes the integration of GIS with spatial modeling, quaternary geography, climatology, land management, restoration, and forest ecology.
 Other areas of research include political geography, ethnography, and human impact on species.